 Ex-LA officer charged in fatal shooting of mentally ill man

-The California attorney general has filed manslaughter charges against a Los Angeles police officer who was off duty when he fatally shot a mentally ill man who was shopping with his parents in 2019
+California’s attorney general has filed manslaughter charges against an ex-Los Angeles police officer who was off duty when he fatally shot a mentally ill man shopping with his parents in 2019

-LOS ANGELES -- The California attorney general has filed manslaughter charges against an ex-Los Angeles police officer who was off duty when he fatally shot a mentally ill man who was shopping with his parents in 2019.
+LOS ANGELES -- California's attorney general has filed manslaughter charges against a former Los Angeles police officer who was off duty when he fatally shot a mentally ill man who was shopping with his parents in 2019.

 Officer Salvador Sanchez, who was a seven-year veteran of the LAPD at the time of the shooting, was arrested Monday in Riverside County.
 He faces one count of voluntary manslaughter and two counts of assault with a semiautomatic firearm.
-His attorney says he has since been terminated from the police department.
+The LAPD says he was terminated from the agency in July 2020, but it declined further comment on Sanchez's arrest.

 Sanchez was with his young son in a Costco in Corona when he was attacked from behind by 32-year-old Kenneth French.
 Sanchez was knocked to the ground and quickly opened fire, fatally wounding French and critically injuring French’s parents, Russell and Paola French.